Duck and Cover (The Wire): Plot

 Ziggy is egged on by the other stevedores to retaliate against Maui's taunting.
 His attempt ends with Ziggy stranded atop a two-story container.
-When Horseface reports the fight to Frank, he is too distracted by their month-end finances.
+When Horseface reports the dispute to Frank, he is too distracted by the stevedore union's month-end finances.
 Frank goes to pay his overdue cell phone bill and learns that his account is "flagged" to not be cut off—a possible clue that law enforcement is monitoring his activity.
-Later, Frank spots Greggs on the docks when she is posing as an engineer to watch the smuggling operation.
+Later, he spots Greggs at the docks when she is posing as an engineer to watch the smuggling operation.
 He then learns that Beadie has been detailed to the Baltimore Police, and not transferred to Fairfield as she had claimed.
-He sends out the decoy container and sees it being stopped.
+Frank sends out the decoy container and sees it being stopped.
 He uses the untapped office phone to set up a meeting with The Greek; the detail sees that the call was made but cannot hear its contents.

 Frank offers his brother Louis a position with the port advisory board.
 Louis refuses, noting the position has been offered to him because Frank made contributions and insists that everything he has comes straight.
 Frank is infuriated that Louis has a sense of moral superiority over his choices.
 Ziggy buys a duck from a neighborhood man who keeps birds.
 He meets with Nick, who asks about the fight with Maui and can't hide his amusement.
 Ziggy takes the duck to the bar, entertaining the other stevedores with the bird's propensity to drink whiskey and beer on top of the bar.
-Glekas and Serge unload the clean container and angrily phone Vondas at the cafe.
+Glekas and Sergei unload the clean container and angrily phone Vondas.
 The detail traces the call and recognizes it as the same number that Frank dialed.
-Vondas instructs Serge to dump the container; McNulty follows it for a time but is recalled by Daniels.
+Vondas instructs Sergei to dump the container; McNulty follows it for a time but is recalled by Daniels.

 Frank and Nick meet with The Greek, who is impressed by Frank's caution and suggests they only move clean containers for a while.
 Nick insists that they are to be paid in full for moving the containers, and The Greek agrees to their terms.
-After Frank slams the table, The Greek mocks him by saying he should spend some money on things that will make him happy, such as a new coat or a new car — a clear reference to Ziggy.
+After Frank slams the table, The Greek mocks him by saying he should spend some money on things that will make him happy, such as a new coat or a new car — a reference to Ziggy.
 Meanwhile, the detail dismisses the clean container as a mistake, but Freamon is pleased to have obtained Vondas' phone number.
 McNulty and Beadie go for a drink and discuss their past relationships.
 While at the bar, McNulty calls the number for the madam and sets up an appointment.
 McNulty has another drink at Beadie's home but leaves when he sees pictures of her children, realizing nothing good could come from sleeping with her.

-Bodie, Poot, and Puddin lament that their weak product has led to a lack of trade.
+Bodie, Poot and Puddin lament that their weak product has led to a lack of trade.
 After noticing an independent crew dealing on their territory with more success, Bodie and Poot organize a crew to drive them from the corner.
-They succeed, but expect retaliation.
+They succeed but expect retaliation.